Today’s Wonder of the Day was inspired by Sahasra. Sahasra Wonders, “Do you love jet skiing?” Thanks for WONDERing with us, Sahasra!

-Most regular boats boast large motors that rapidly spin a propeller to move the boat forward.
-Personal water craft, on the other hand, contain engines that are similar to jet engines in planes.
-Instead of turning a propeller, personal water craft engines push the craft forward by squirting a powerful jet of water behind the craft.
+Most regular boats boast large motors that rapidly spin a propeller to move the boat.
+Personal watercraft, on the other hand, contain engines that are similar to jet engines in planes.
+Instead of turning a propeller, they push the craft forward by squirting a powerful jet of water behind the craft.

-Although that might sound confusing, it’s easy to understand if you think of a practical example.
+That might sound confusing at first.
+But it’s easy to understand if you think of a practical example.
 If you want to move forward on a skateboard, which direction do you push?
 Forward?
 No!
 You push backward.
 That action (pushing backward) has an equal but opposite reaction (you move forward).

-Because personal water craft —and their passengers—weigh more than the water being pushed out the back of the craft, they need powerful engines that can push the water out fast enough to create enough force to move the craft forward quickly.
-That’s why many personal water craft have engines that are as large as the engines you might find in a small car or large motorcycle!
+Personal watercraft—and their passengers—weigh more than the water being pushed out the back of the craft.
+That means they need powerful engines.
+They have to push the water out fast enough to move the craft forward quickly.
+That’s why many personal watercraft have engines that are as large as those you might find in a small car or large motorcycle!

 Although Newton’s third law of motion is hundreds of years old, modern personal watercraft weren’t invented until the late 1960s.
 Clayton J. Jacobson is usually given credit for its invention.
 However, many of the important pieces of modern personal water craft, including the impeller and fiberglass body, were already in existence.